Effective dimension in some general metric spaces: Introduction

 \section{Introduction}

 Effective dimension in Cantor space was defined by Lutz in \cite{DCC, DISS}\ in order to quantitatively study complexity classes \cite{FGCC}.
-The connections of effective dimension with Information Theory \cite{EFDAIT}, in particular with Kolmogorov complexity and compression algorithms, some of them suspected even before the definition of effective dimension itself (\cite{Ryab84, Ryab86, Stai93, Stai98, CaiHar94} and more recently for other spaces \cite{Simp11}), have lead to very fruitful areas of research including those within Algorithmic Information theory \cite{DowHir10}.
+The connections of effective dimension with Information Theory \cite{EFDAIT}, in particular with Kolmogorov complexity and compression algorithms, some of them suspected even before the definition of effective dimension itself (\cite{Ryab84, Ryab86, Stai93, Stai98, CaiHar94} and more recently for symbolic dynamical systems in \cite{Simp11}), have lead to very fruitful areas of research including those within Algorithmic Information theory \cite{DowHir10}.

-In this paper we shall explore the definition of effective dimension for more general metric spaces.
+In this paper we will explore the definition of effective dimension for general metric spaces.
 The long term purpose of this line of research is to find more and easier dimension bound proofs in those spaces, while the connections with Information Theory already suggest further developments.

 The original definition of effective dimension was done in Cantor space which is the set of infinite binary sequences with the usual longest-common-prefix-based metric.
-The spaces of infinite sequences over other finite alphabets have been also explored, for instance the case of Finite-State effectivity is particularly interesting with this variation \cite{FSD}.
-Finally, the Euclidean space $\R^n$ has been explored by several papers that go back to fractal geometry, starting in \cite{DPSSF}.
+The spaces of infinite sequences over other finite alphabets have also been explored, for instance the case of Finite-State effectivity is particularly interesting with this variation \cite{FSD}.
+Also the Euclidean space $\R^n$ has been considered in this context by several papers that go back to fractal geometry, starting in \cite{DPSSF}\ and including recent progress on the Kakeya conjecture \cite{LutLut16}, and the space $h^{\omega}$, a generalization of Cantor space, is studied in \cite{GreMil11}.
+Our approach generalizes all the cited existing ones and does not require the underlying space to have a computable measure.\footnote{Several authors \cite{Gacs05,HoyRoj09,Miya14}\ have defined Martin-L\"of algorithmical randomness in certain computable metric spaces, with the obvious requirement of a computable Borel measure that we avoid for effective dimension.}

 Gales and supergales, introduced by Lutz in \cite{DCC}, are intuitively betting strategies in a guessing game on the elements of Cantor space.
 They allow the interpretation of Hausdorff dimension in terms of prediction and provide natural effectivizations of dimension by restricting the computability and resource-bounds used in the computation of these betting strategies.
+In terms of the complexity of the definition, the effectivization based on a gale characterization of dimension avoids an extra quantifier on the covers that would be present in effectivizations based on Hausdorff measure and makes it possible to attain low time-bounds effectivizations such as polynomial-time dimension.